bihor/camaliga/Documentation/Administration/Slug/Index.rst

 			routeFieldResult: '{city}-{uid}'

 In this example we use the city and the uid of a camaliga entry to show one entry at a Google map.
-Note: currently there is no slug field in the camaliga database-table, so there is no convert to a good link-string.
+Note: here there is no convert to a good link-string.
 Attention: The example will not work, if you use the "/" in the city field.

 You can use another version too.
 The result is the same (but without /googlemaps)::